 The ethnography section of the museum showcases life in Edirne during the Ottoman period and is one of the better small-city ethnography museums.

-The Kırkpınar Culture House is a small museum regarding the Kırkpınar Oil Wrestling tradition where various memorabilia is housed.
+The Kırkpınar Culture House is a small museum honouring the Kırkpınar Oil Wrestling tradition where various memorabilia is housed.

 Turkish Baths of Edirne